haebin827/git-commands/README.md

 # GIT COMMANDS

-This repository is created to test git commands
+This repository is a playground to test git commands

 ![img.png](images/img.png)